10 Ways to Deal with Difficult People in Your Church

 Would you want someone going to others and saying negative things about you?
 Probably not.
 So don’t do it to someone else.
 ALWAYS Matthew 18 a conflict.

-Brittany Rust is a writer, speaker, and has the privilege of serving on staff at Red Rocks Church in Denver, CO.
-She and her husband Ryan make their home in the Rocky Mountains, pursuing outdoor adventures, great food, and memorable stories together.
+Brittany Rust is a pastor, writer, and speaker who has the privilege of serving on staff at Red Rocks Church in Denver, CO.
+She is also the host of the Epic Fails podcast, where she shares powerful stories of God's redemption in people's lives.
+Brittany and her husband Ryan have a handsome son named Roman and together they make their home in the Rocky Mountains, pursuing outdoor adventures, great food, and memorable stories.
 Her website brittanyrust.com aims to supply encouraging resources for the world-wearied believer.

 Image courtesy: ©Thinkstock/gnagel